osrm/aggregata/AGG_01_Huggingface.md

 # Importing HuggingFace Project
 Configuring a local proxy in the settings before using HuggingFace is recommended to avoid unstable speed for Mainland China.
 ## Function Description
-We support resumes from breakpoint.
+We support resuming from breakpoints..
 If your download fails due to network fluctuation or block sealed timeout, you can click  **Pause All** first and then click **Start All** to resume from where you left off.

 ![image](https://github.com/Aggregata-xyz/aggregata/assets/158275971/e6873c45-fd48-4f3d-ae50-e5f5e224836a)